bradenmacdonald/CalendarDate/README.md

 - It lets you avoid all kinds of subtle bugs related to timezones and daylight savings time (this is the voice of experience talking!).
-- This implementation is very optimized and is typically 6-9x faster than using the native `Date` class.
+- This implementation is very optimized and is typically 6-9x faster than using the native `Date` or `Temporal.PlainDate` classes.
 It represents each date as a single `Number` so it is also very memory efficient.
 - Unlike `Date`, it is immutable, which makes your code more predictable.

 ## Usage by example